Iceland

 Birthgap Retirement Indicator (BRI)

-In 2024, Iceland's Birthgap Retirement Indicator (BRI) measured 12.8%, showing a slight decrease of 1.5 percentage points from 2023.
-Over the past five years (2020–2024), the BRI has been on a declining trend, averaging 1.9%.
-When compared to the 1990s average of -69.8%, the current BRI level is higher by approximately 82.6 percentage points.
-On a global scale, Iceland ranks near the bottom with one of the lowest BRI values, positioned 34th out of 35.
+In 2024, Iceland's Birthgap Retirement Indicator (BRI) is recorded at 12.8%, reflecting a slight decrease of 1.5 percentage points from the previous year.
+Over the last five years from 2020 to 2024, the BRI has averaged a 1.9% decline.
+When compared with the 1990s average of -69.8%, the current BRI is approximately 82.6 percentage points higher.
+Iceland's BRI remains among the lowest globally, positioned 34th out of 35 countries, and ranks last among European nations at 30th out of 30.

 Source: Human Fertility Database. *Measure estimated by Birthgap.org based on partial data from Statistics Iceland.